BrazilPowered/docker-dotnet/README.md

 You'll see that a new homepage container gets started, and the web app container gets replaced with a new container.

-> There are some other containers started too, they're part of the [MTA .NET video series](https://blog.docker.com/2018/02/video-series-modernizing-net-apps-developers/), but you don't need to use them here.
+> There may be some other containers started too, they're part of the [MTA .NET video series](https://blog.docker.com/2018/02/video-series-modernizing-net-apps-developers/), and you can ignore them for now.

 The new version is available on your same Windows Docker host.
 Browse to the Windows server as before - using the hostname from _Session Information_.